PhilipSkinner/elemental-lowcode/documentation/services/storageService.md

 Parameters:

-* `name` - string, the name of the collection to delete from
+* `path` - string, the root path of the collection to delete from
 * `id` - guid (string), the id of the entity to delete
 * `token` - string, the access token to use to access the API *optional*